Tim Keller (pastor): Sex and gender

 Keller held a complementarian view of gender that believes that the Bible teaches defined roles for both genders, but the specific duties accompanying each gender's role are undefined.
 He held that "Marriage provides the personal growth that comes through cross-gender relationships."
-He elaborated on the biblical view of sex and marriage in his book The Meaning of Marriage and believed homosexual sexual behavior is inconsistent with Scripture.
+Keller elaborated on the biblical view of sex and marriage in his book The Meaning of Marriage and believed homosexual sexual behavior is inconsistent with Scripture.
 Keller was a signatory of the Manhattan Declaration and was opposed to abortion, but not opposed to contraception.

 Cities and urban church planting

 While at Westminster Theological Seminary, Keller was mentored by Harvie Conn, an early advocate of ministry in urban centers.
-He was recruited to start Redeemer Presbyterian Church due to a shortage of biblically orthodox churches in center-city Manhattan.
+Keller was recruited to start Redeemer Presbyterian Church due to a shortage of biblically orthodox churches in center-city Manhattan.
 He delivered a plenary address on the subject at the Lausanne Conference of 2010.

 Through Redeemer City to City, Keller mentored and chaired a network of center-city churches that represents similar ministry values worldwide.
 He wrote extensively on the importance of cities and gave a biblical theological framework for ministry in cities in his book on ministry, Center Church.

 Personal life

 Keller married Kathy Kristy in 1975; they had three children.
 Keller suffered from thyroid cancer in 2002.

+Keller had a brother, William "Billy" Keller, who died of aids in 1998.
+Keller famously counselled his brother while in hospice care, leading him to Christ before he died.
+Keller preached the eulogy of his brother's funeral.

 Keller credited cancer and the possibility of death as the pivotal point for the transformation of his prayer life, forcing him to be still and meditate in an otherwise hectic life.

 Death

 In June 2020, Keller revealed that he had been diagnosed with pancreatic cancer.
-He died under hospice care at home in Manhattan on May 19, 2023, at age 72.
+Keller died under hospice care at home in Manhattan on May 19, 2023, at age 72.

-A memorial service was held for Keller in August 2023 at St. Patrick's Cathedral in Manhattan; his widow, Kathy revealed during the service that Keller was buried in St. Michael's Cemetery near LaGuardia Airport in Queens.
+A memorial service was held for Keller in August 2023 at St. Patrick's Cathedral in Manhattan; his widow, Kathy, revealed during the service that Keller was buried in St. Michael's Cemetery near LaGuardia Airport in Queens.